australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/10-appendices.md

 # Appendix H – Records templates

-The following appendix provides suggested templates for Records that should be produced during a seabed mapping survey.
-These templates can also be downloaded on the [AusSeabed](http://www.ausseabed.gov.au/resources/guidelines) website (with the exception of the AusSeabed required metadata table.
+The following appendix provides suggested templates for records that should be produced during a seabed mapping survey.
+These templates can also be downloaded on the [AusSeabed](http://www.ausseabed.gov.au/tools/ausseabed-record-templates) website.

 # _H.1 Mobilisation, calibration and validation report_